-Please note: Applications must meet all the following minimum eligibility requirements to be reviewed:
+Please note: Applications must meet all the following minimum eligibility requirements to be reviewed.
+All minimum eligibility requirements must be included on the Applicant Cover Sheet (Attachment 8)

 - Applications will be accepted from state and local government entities such as city and county health departments, school districts, and youth bureaus; and from not-for-profit 501(c)(3) organizations, including, but not limited to, Article 28 healthcare facilities, and community-based health and human service agencies. - Applicants may propose to serve youth in one or two New York State counties.
-Within their identified focused county(ies), applicants need to define a more specific priority area for their proposed project, as defined by highest-risk ZIP codes within that county or counties based on the ASHNI.
-(Refer to Attachment 5 for selection of highest need ZIP codes for the county or counties selected). - In accordance with Section 503(a) of the Social Security Act (42 U.S.C.
-Section 703(a)), the applicant must demonstrate the ability to fund at least 3/7th of the project's total cost while the NYSDOH will fund no more than 4/7th of the project's total cost.
-Therefore, for every \$1.00 of requested funds, applicants need to match it with 75 cents to get to the total program costs.
-For example, if an applicant requests \$100,000 in Grant Funds, the applicant needs to provide a \$75,000 in match.
-That is 3/7 of the total project cost.
-The Grants Gateway system calculates match percentage on the Grants Funds requested amount.
-As a result, you will see that the Grants Gateway match requirement percentage is displayed as 75%.
+Within their identified focused county(ies), applicants need to define a specific priority area for their proposed project, as defined by high risk ZIP codes based on the ASHNI.
+(Attachment 5).
+The applicant must demonstrate a clear need to provide services in their proposed areas and populations. - Applicants must select a DOH recommended evidence-based curriculum from the selection worksheet for SRAE-compliant evidence-based programs list to implement in their program (Attachment 2) - Applicant must be prequalified in the New York Grants Gateway, if not exempt, on the date applications are due.